 Fishing is very popular in Fécamp, with many fish markets around the area selling fresh catches for people to cook at home.

 Giverny is a little town in the heart of Normandy, France.
 It is famous for being the place where Claude Monet spent most part of his life.
 Monet was a French impressionistic painter, and he liked to paint water lilies gardens.
 This is why Giverny became his favorite location for painting, and today it is the place where his home and garden have been turned into a museum.

-Giverny has beautiful landscapes, different styles of houses and is also famous for its traditional franc-manger.
+Giverny has beautiful landscapes, and different styles of houses and is also famous for its traditional franc-manger.
 Monet’s Garden can be reached by car or bus, and there is also a train station in Vernon, which is only 8km away.

-There are a lot of activities to do as a visitor: explore the garden, admire Monet’s house and its water lilies paintings, visit the gift shop and the museum shop.
+There are a lot of activities to do as a visitor: explore the garden, admire Monet’s house and its water lilies paintings, and visit the gift shop and the museum shop.
 The most interesting for those who really like arts is the possibility to attend the temporary expositions which are usually held in the summertime.

 There are also a lot of events organized by volunteers who work with the museum, so you can participate in some workshops or discover more about Monet’s life through thematic tours.
 If you are fond of music, you might enjoy the jazz festival which is held in Giverny every year since 2003.
 In summer there are a lot of festivals and events, but if you want to enjoy the beauty of Giverny in winter, it is still possible.
 The garden is illuminated at night, so you can admire it in a different way.

 There are many hotels in the surroundings of Giverny, but if you want to stay in a beautiful place, I suggest you consider the Hotel Manoir du Casino.
 The interior is very nice and it has a lovely green garden.